Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Finish Smart Paint IRONCAD

-Under Predefined Finishes we will find predefined values with different scattering of the light.
-Below we have rendered an image with direct light and used three different of the predefined light settings.
-Again, as before, it is up to you as the user to modify the settings to suit your material or use some of the pre-set materials from the Catalog Explorer.
+Under Predefined Finishes we find predefined values with different spreads on the light.
+Below we have rendered an image with direct light and used three different predefined light settings.
+As before, it is up to you as a user to modify the settings to suit your material or use some of the preset materials from the catalog explorer.

 Predefined Finishes

-Under Finish we also have something called BRDF(Bidirectional Reflectance Distribution Function) this functionality will not be covered in this post.
-Briefly explained, it can further increase the realism of your rendering.
-Here you can watch a video explaining this in more detail:
+Under Finish we also have something called BRDF (Bidirectional Reflectance Distribution Function), but this functionality will not be discussed in this post.
+In short, it can further increase the realism of your rendering.
+Here you can see a movie that explains this in more detail:

 Smart Paint - Transparency